Uhniv: Jews of Uhniv

 "From there the enemy went to Magerov where there were about 100 families who escaped to Narol (mentioned before).
 From there the enemy went to Potelych - also about 100 families - who escaped to Narol.
 The enemy went to Rava-Ruska which had 100 families and they also ran away to Narol...
 In Narol there were 600 householders, not counting refugees; altogether more than 5000 families.
 As a result of our many sins, a terrible decree was issued and more than 10,000 people were killed, including woman and children.
 From there, the enemy advanced to Belz which had about 200 families.
 In addition, Belz had more than 10,000 families who escaped from other towns because Belz was a very strong city.
 But some died of hunger.
 From there the enemy went to Uhnów (Hivniv) which had 100 families - they all were killed by their enemies.
 From there the enemy went to Tishevitz which had 100 families and killed most of them.
 The enemy went to Sokal which had 100 families who had behind a very thick wall which was built like a fortress and so were saved".

 The Jewish community was rebuilt by Jews from the surrounding area.
-After calm restored, they came out of hiding, built new homes, and lived there until World War II.
+After calm restored, they came out of hiding, built new homes, and lived there until the Holocaust.
+The Jews of Uhniv were murdered in a mass execution on the outskirts of the town on the fifth day of Hanukkah, December 28, 1943.